chauveaul/Text-and-Numeral-Bases-converter/README.md

   1. Head to the top of the page and click on the green button to download the .zip file.
   2. Make sure that you have node installed.
 To check this, open a new terminal window and type `node --version`.
 If the version number is displayed, you can continue to the next step.
 Otherwise, head to the <a href="https://nodejs.org/en/download" target="_blank">Node.js Download page</a> and install the latest version.
   3. Install the live-server package using Node Package Manager.
-To do this, head into your terminal and write `npm install live-server -g`.
+To do this, head into your terminal and write `npm install live-server -g` for windows and `sudo npm install live-server -g` for mac.
 The `-g` tag will make sure the package is installed globally on your machine so you don't need to re-install it later on.
   4. Finally, navigate to the project folder in your terminal and type `live-server`

 ## How to use the program